-Timing, presentation and digital marketing are all part of a planned, strategic approach that will attract the most appropriate buyers to deliver the best result.
+It's not always the case that a purchaser is out there, just waiting for you to put your home on the market.
+Timing, presentation and advertising are all part of a planned approach that will attract the most appropriate buyers to deliver the best result.